Sometimes, before you can even start to think of speaking German…

 Being a nation that leans more towards coffee than tea, Germany doesn’t mess around with this beloved beverage.
 In fact, there’s even an annual “Day of Coffee” there.

 For more information about German coffee tradition, check out this post from the Coffee Tasting Club.
+And for more insights into German history, culture and language, take a look at FluentU.

 German cafés: Not just about the coffee